 In this article, you’ll learn how:

-• Professional human transcriptionists like Ditto Transcripts provide the highest levels of accuracy, while offering affordable rates and quality results every time.
+- Professional human transcriptionists, such as those at Ditto Transcripts, provide the highest levels of accuracy while offering competitive rates and consistently delivering high-quality results.

 Legal transcription means turning courtroom chatter into black-and-white documents, such as witness testimony or a judge’s ruling.

 Not all legal discussions have the same rules for writing them down.
 Some, like notes from client meetings, can be loose with their format.
-Others, such as official court papers, must follow strict rules for a certain purpose—no ifs, ands, or buts.
+Others, such as official court papers, must follow strict formatting standards as outlined by the National Court Reporters Association, the organization that sets the standards for court reports and legal transcriptions.

 Does turning legal audio into text might sound like a tough job?
 It is, though there are ways to mitigate the headache.
 Having the right tools in the box, for example.
 Professional transcriptionists can handle any legal gabfest if they have the proper gear.